danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 the manycouches design team as well as the discussion with the IESG on 20 July 2016 at IETF 96 in Berlin.
 Subsequent discussions on the manycouches mailing list also informed this document.
-The author would specifically like to thank: Benoit Claise and Greg Wood for their ideas about how to structure this document; and George Michaelson for additional thoughts and ideas.
+The author would specifically like to thank Lou Berger, Benoit Claise, Stephen Farrell, George Michaelson and Greg Wood for their input.

 # Development Note